 What to do if you are unhappy about the service you have received from your practitioner

-Express your concerns to your practitioner or if he/she works in a larger practice, to the practice manager either by phone, by letter, by email or in person.
+Consider expressing your concerns to your practitioner or if he/she works in a larger practice, to the practice manager either by phone, by letter, by email or in person

-If you remain unhappy you can make a complaint to the British Acupuncture Council by letter, fax or mail marked Private and Confidential.
+If you remain unhappy or prefer to contact us directly you can make a complaint to the British Acupuncture Council by letter, fax or mail marked Private and Confidential.
 We will need:

 - your name and contact details